jonthemiller/nuxt-generate-query/README.md

 $ NODE_ENV=production npm run start
 ```

-If you request to `http://localhost:3000?foo=bar`, the query param object (`context.query`) given to the headermiddleware has an empty object, instead of the query params from the current request.
+If you request to `http://localhost:3000?foo=bar`, the query param object (`context.query`) given to the header middleware is an empty object, instead of the query params from the current request.